Guide to the Collection

 This volume contains letters received primarily by Lawrence from a wide variety of men, including A. P. Peabody, Edward Hitchcock, F. A. Adams, Timothy Woodbridge, Charles White, Willard Hall, and Gov. George Nixon Briggs.

-This volume contains correspondence between Lawrence and Mark Hopkins discussing donations to Williams, the Free Soil Party and its platform, and political figures such as Webster, Clay, Van Buren, and Taylor.
+This volume contains correspondence between Lawrence and Mark Hopkins about donations to Williams, the Free Soil Party and its platform, and political figures such as Webster, Clay, Van Buren, and Taylor.

-This volume contains two section, the first containing correspondence between Lawrence and Mark Hopkins pertaining to such topics as the release of and response to Uncle Tom's Cabin, the issue of slavery, the nomination of Franklin Pierce for President, and numerous educational institutions.
-The second section consists of copies of letters written by Amon to William R. Lawrence after and pertaining to his publication of The Diary and Correspondence of Amos Lawrence (1855).
+This volume consists of two sections, the first containing correspondence between Lawrence and Mark Hopkins about the release of and response to Uncle Tom's Cabin, the issue of slavery, the nomination of Franklin Pierce for president, numerous educational institutions, and other topics.
+The second section consists of copies of correspondence of Amos A. Lawrence on his publication of The Diary and Correspondence of Amos Lawrence (1855).
+One entry (1879) pertains to William R. Lawrence.

-This subseries contains memoranda (account) books including records of all of Lawrence' personal accosts, exclusive of family expenses, with amounts recorded on a daily, monthly, and yearly basis.
+This subseries contains memoranda (account) books including Lawrence's personal accounts, exclusive of family expenses, recorded on a daily, monthly, and yearly basis.
 The book also contains some diary-like entries, a handwritten copy of his will and codicil, clippings from newspapers, and population statistics.
-The monetary entries of donations correspond with the letters requesting donations that he received, which can be found in the loose papers.
+The monetary entries of donations correspond with the letters that he received requesting donations, which can be found in the loose papers (Series I).

 Amos Lawrence papers, Massachusetts Historical Society.